Moudud Ahmed: Early life and career

 Ahmed was born on 24 May 1940 to a Bengali Muslim family of Bhuiyans in the village of Manikpur in Noakhali District, Bengal Province.
-He was the fourth child of Maulana Momtazuddin Ahmad and Begum Ambia Khatun.
+He was the sixth child of Maulana Momtazuddin Ahmad and Begum Ambia Khatun.
 His father was a leading Islamic scholar of Hadith who taught at Calcutta Alia Madrasa, Presidency College, Calcutta and Dacca University.
 Ahmed obtained his BA and MA in political science from the University of Dacca.
 He was called to the English Bar at Lincoln's Inn in London in 1966.

 While in the UK, Ahmed was part of a growing intellectual movement among East Pakistani students in envisioning an independent Bangladesh.
 After returning to Dacca, he joined the legal team of Sheikh Mujibur Rahman during the Agartala Conspiracy Case trial in 1968.
 He accompanied the Bengali delegation led by Sheikh Mujib to the Rawalpindi Round Table Conference with Field Marshal Ayub Khan in 1969.
 Ahmed witnessed many important developments in the run up to Bangladesh's independence.
 He joined the Provisional Government of Bangladesh in Calcutta during the Bangladesh War of Independence.
 He worked in its External Publicity Division.

 Ahmed was one of the founding members of the 33 member Committee for Civil Liberties and Legal Aid which was established to protect the opposition politicians and members of civil society who were facing the wrath of the government on 31 March 1974.
 Ahmed was the first Postmaster General of Bangladesh Post Office after the Independence of Bangladesh.

 Ahmed was jailed on orders from Sheikh Mujibur Rahman in December 1974, but was later released.